yfpeng1234/RLVR-World/vid_wm/README.md

 pip install -r requirements.txt
 ```

 ❗ Please make sure that `vllm==0.6.3` is installed, as we do NOT implement interactive rollout for other versions.
-Thanks @yfpeng1234 for pointing out this!

 ## Data Preparation